FAQs - Portland Graduation

-The OHSU School of Nursing will be holding Commencement on Monday, June 3, 2013 from 2 p.m. – 3:30 p.m. at the Arlene Schnitzer Concert Hall.
-A variety of factors were taken into consideration when determining the date for 2013 graduation, including venue availability and the incorporation of the other OHSU schools and administration.
+OHSU will be holding Convocation on Sunday, June 3, 2018 at the Oregon Convention Center.
+A variety of factors were taken into consideration when determining the date for the 2018 ceremony, including venue availability and the incorporation of the other OHSU schools and administration.

-Where can my out of town guests stay?
+Where can out of town graduates or family members stay?

 What is the Application for Degree and when is it due?

 The Application for Degree is a form generated by the OHSU Registrar's Office that allows graduates to receive their diploma upon program completion.
 All students planning to graduate during Spring term must submit an Application for Degree to the Registrar no later than March 16, 2018.
 Summer 2018 graduates (AccBacc) should submit no later than March 30, 2018.

 What if I only have 1 course to complete?
-Can I still walk in the Graduation?
+Can I still participate?